balladeer/effective-enigma/burrow/content/03_twist.md

 I was wedged across from her, a metal fan several meters behind me blocking any escape.
 To my right, the vent extended several meters before bending upward into a vertical shaft.

-"What do you we do?" Ágdá mouthed the words from her position across the open gap between us.
+"What do we do?" Ágdá mouthed the words from her position across the open gap between us.
 Any movement would make noise as the vent sustained our unplanned weight.
 I gestured to the vertical shaft with my eyes.
 "Over there?"